somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 ### Abstract

  Language is seen in different forms.
 Language and representations of knowledge using Language are recognized.
 Structure and resulting Duality are seen as fundamental to Language.
 Symmetry and Degrees of Freedom of a Language are introduced based on Duality of structures.
 Calculus is reinvented as Phase Transformations in Thermodynamics to govern changes between Fluid and Condensed Forms of a Language.
+For Mathematicians reading this: Language can be represented as composition of groups which may be further reduced to a representation in terms of simple groups.

 ### Disclaimer